AnaZonia/moon_notes/Chapter 1 - Predicting Regrowth in the Amazon.md

 ### Older forests have less history to learn from than young forests
 - Restrict to only the last 5 years before regrowth.
 That would miss
+- Run it only for 15 year old forests
+- Mask off to include only what was mature in 1985
+- Use

 ### Forest composition changes after burning
  - do the SAR biomass models capture the differences in forest biomass before and after fires? are they built with young forests taken into consideration?